When is swim season? October through January is the regular season. The season ends with the MTHSSA Championship meet at the end of January.

 Swimming is not my primary sport - I'm just looking for offseason training.
 Perfect.
 You won't find a better sport for getting fit with minimal risk of injury

 My sport/activity doesn't end until ____?
-You can join the swim team when your sport/musical/concert is over.
-Just keep us in the loop.
+You may be able to join the swim team when your sport/musical/concert is over.
+We can chat.

 Communication: The team, parents, and coaches use the GroupMe app as our primary form of communication.
 Middle school parents will receive a link to sign up for their school's GroupMe